-We anticipate initiating the ENERGY-2 trial, an open label, single arm, pivotal trial of INZ-701 in infants with ENPP1 Deficiency, outside of the United States in the second quarter half of 2024.
+We anticipate initiating the ENERGY-2 ENERGY 2 trial, an open label, single arm, pivotal trial of INZ-701 in infants with ENPP1 Deficiency, outside of the United States in the second half fourth quarter of 2024.
 The trial's co-primary endpoints will be change in plasma PPi from baseline and survival.
 The trial is expected to enroll up to 12 infants between birth and up to 12 months of age.
 Primary endpoint data from this trial will be compared to a natural history control group with patients matched on covariates associated with mortality.

-We initiated pivotal trial meetings with the FDA in the first quarter of 2023.
 We have reached agreement with the EMA on a Paediatric Investigational Plan for a pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency.
-We have finalized shared the design for a global pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency ("ENERGY-3 (the "ENERGY-3 trial").
-In September 2023, we opened the first site for our pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency (the "ENERGY-3 trial").
-The ENERGY-3 trial is a multicenter, randomized, open label trial expected to enroll up to 33 patients between the ages of one and patient less than 13 years across multiple sites globally.
+We have shared the design for a global pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency (the "ENERGY-3 trial").
+In September 2023, we opened the first site for our pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency (the "ENERGY-3" ENERGY 3 trial").
+The ENERGY-3 ENERGY 3 trial is a multicenter, randomized, open label trial expected to enroll up to 33 patients between the ages of one and less than 13 years across multiple sites globally.
 The trial is designed primarily to assess the efficacy and safety of INZ-701 in pediatric patients with ENPP1 Deficiency.
 Enrollment criteria for the trial include a confirmed genetic diagnosis of ENPP1 Deficiency, radiographic evidence of skeletal abnormalities and low plasma PPi.
 Patients will be randomized in a 2:1 ratio to an INZ-701 arm or a control arm (conventional therapy, which is oral phosphate and active vitamin D) for 52 weeks, followed by an open label extension period during which all patients may receive INZ-701.
 INZ-701 will be administered at a 2.4 mg/kg once weekly dose via subcutaneous injection.

-ENERGY-3 is a single, multicenter, clinical trial with differences in the statistical treatment of endpoints, based on guidance from the FDA and PDCO.
+ENERGY-3 The ENERGY 3 trial is a single, multicenter, clinical trial with differences in the statistical treatment of endpoints, based on guidance from the FDA and PDCO.
 In the United States, the primary endpoint is change in plasma PPi from baseline, and the secondary endpoints are Radiographic Global Impression of Change ("RGI-C") score, Rickets Severity Score ("RSS"), Growth Z-score and pharmacokinetics.
 Based on recommendations from the FDA, the primary endpoint of plasma PPi should be supported by consistent trends in appropriate secondary endpoints.
-In the European Union, the primary endpoint is change in plasma PPi from baseline and RGI-C score ( $p<0.2$ ), and the secondary endpoints are RSS, Growth-Z score and pharmacokinetics.
-Based on the agreed Paediatric Investigational Plan with PDCO, plasma PPi and RGI-C are co-primary endpoints, with a relaxed p-value of $<0.2$ for RGI-C. Patient recruitment is underway in the ENERGY-3 trial, with the Company incurring a \$0.5 million milestone payment following completion of dosing of the first patient in the Company's pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency.
-We anticipate reporting topline data from the ENERGY-3 trial in mid-2025.
-Subject to regulatory review and sufficient funding, we also intend to treat ENPP1-deficient patients ineligible for ENERGY-3 or other ongoing studies to further our understanding of INZ-701's safety and efficacy.
+In the European Union, the primary endpoint is change in plasma PPi from baseline and RGI-C score ($p<0.2$), and the secondary endpoints are RSS, Growth-Z score and pharmacokinetics.
+Based on the agreed Paediatric Investigational Plan with PDCO, plasma PPi and RGI-C are co-primary endpoints, with a relaxed p-value of <0.2 for RGI-C.

+In September 2023, we opened the first site for the ENERGY 3 trial.
+Patient recruitment is underway in the ENERGY-3 trial, with the Company incurring and we incurred a \$0.5 million milestone payment following completion of dosing of the first patient in the Company's our pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency.
+We expect to complete enrollment in the third quarter of 2024.
+We anticipate reporting topline data from the ENERGY-3 ENERGY 3 trial in mid-2025. the second half of 2025.
+Subject to regulatory review and sufficient funding, we also intend to treat ENPP1-deficient patients ineligible for ENERGY-3 ENERGY 3 or other ongoing studies to further our understanding of INZ-701's safety and efficacy.